nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

 Use case resumes from step 4.
-      Use case resumes from step 5.

 **Use case 16: Add multiple students to multiple lessons**

-Preconditions: The students have been added to TutorAid and the lessons have been created.
+Pre-conditions: The students have been added to TutorAid and the lessons have been created.

 **MSS**